terminalarch/PyRoyale-classic/README.md

 # PyRoyale NoSquad
-A fork of the open-source emulator for Mario Royale designed to run on older versions of Mario Royale
+A fork of the open-source emulator for Mario Royale designed to run versions pre-1.1.0

 ![ScreenShot](https://i.imgur.com/4gpGSLs.png)